netinvent/command_runner/README.md

 ## command_runner

+command_runner is a replacement package for subprocess.popen and subprocess.check_output
-The main promise command_runner can do is to make sure to never have a blocking command, with timeout usage.
+The main promise command_runner can do is to make sure to never have a blocking command, and always get results.

 It works as wrapper for subprocess.popen and subprocess.check_output that solves:
    - Platform differences
       - Handle timeouts even for windows GUI applications that don't return anything to stdout
    - Python language version differences
       - Handle timeouts even on earlier Python implementations
       - Handle encoding even on earlier Python implementations
+   - Promises to always return an exit code
-   - Promises to always return the exit code and output regardless of the execution state (even with timeouts, keyboard interruptions)
+   - Promises to always return the command output regardless of the execution state (even with timeouts and keyboard interrupts)
+   - Can show command_output on the fly without waiting the end of execution (with stdout=command_runner.PIPE argument)
    - Catch all possible exceptions and log them
    - Allows live stdout output of current execution